Economy of the Soviet Union: Planning

 Based on a system of state ownership, the Soviet economy was managed through Gosplan (the State Planning Commission), Gosbank (the State Bank) and the Gossnab (State Commission for Materials and Equipment Supply).
 Beginning in 1928, the economy was directed by a series of five-year plans, with a brief attempt at seven-year planning.
 For every enterprise, planning ministries (also known as the "fund holders" or fondoderzhateli) defined the mix of economic inputs (e.g. labor and raw materials), a schedule for completion, all wholesale prices and almost all retail prices.
 The planning process was based around material balances—balancing economic inputs with planned output targets for the planning period.
 From 1930 until the late 1950s, the range of mathematics used to assist economic decision-making was, for ideological reasons, extremely restricted.

 On the whole, the plans were overoptimistic and plagued by falsified reporting.

-The industry was long concentrated after 1928 on the production of capital goods through metallurgy, machine manufacture, and chemical industry.
+After 1928, the industry was long concentrated on the production of capital goods through metallurgy, machine manufacture, and chemical industry.
 In Soviet terminology, goods were known as capital.
 This emphasis was based on the perceived necessity for very fast industrialization and modernization of the Soviet Union.
 After the death of Joseph Stalin in 1953, consumer goods (group B goods) received somewhat more emphasis due to the efforts of Georgy Malenkov.
-However, when Nikita Khrushchev consolidated his power by sacking Malenkov, one of the accusations against him was that he permitted "theoretically incorrect and politically harmful opposition to the rate of development of heavy industry in favor of the rate of development of light and food industry".
+However, when Khrushchev consolidated his power by sacking Malenkov, one of the accusations against him was that he permitted "theoretically incorrect and politically harmful opposition to the rate of development of heavy industry in favor of the rate of development of light and food industry".

 Since 1955, the priorities were again given to capital goods, which was expressed in the decisions of the 20th Congress of the Communist Party of the Soviet Union (CPSU) in 1956.

-Economist Naum Jasny says that while many of the official statistics were correctly reported:
+In 1959, economist Naum Jasny wrote that while many of the official statistics were correctly reported: